KyeFelton/bunyips-and-bandits-app/src/handbook.md

 ### Resolving Combat

-When a character loses all of their health or sanity, they are out of the combat.
+When a character loses all of their health or morale, they are out of the combat.
 Once all characters in the same party have been defeated or surrender, they lose the combat.
 The victorious party chooses whether to kill, capture or leave the losers in their place.
 If the players lose the combat, it’s up to the GM to decide their fate.

 At any point during their turn, a character can attempt to flee.
 It is up to the GM discretion to determine whether a character has successfully fled the combat.
 If successful, then the character is out of the combat and their fate isn’t determined by their opponents.